-In order to create nanosystems which enable us to manipulate individual electrons or photons, we develop fabrication technologies for nanostructures such as quantum dots (QDs) or photonic crystals (PhCs) by employing metalorganic chemical vapor deposition (MOCVD), molecular beam epitaxy (MBE), or electron beam lithography.
-Recently, we have succeeded in fabricating state-of-the-art InAs/GaAs QDs for telecommunications and quantum information device applications, as well as III-nitride nanostructures (QDs and nanowires).
+In order to create nanosystems which enable us to manipulate individual electrons or photons, we develop fabrication technologies for nanostructures such as quantum dots (QDs) or photonic crystals (PhCs) by employing metalorganic chemical vapor deposition, molecular beam epitaxy, or electron beam lithography.
+We have succeeded in fabricating state-of-the-art InAs/GaAs QDs and nanowires for telecommunications and quantum information device applications, as well as III-nitride QDs and nanowires.
 In addition, we also develop fabrication technologies for 3D PhCs.
-The world's highest Q factor (~ 38,500) in a 3D PhC nanocavity and successful lasing from the cavity have been achieved.
+The world's highest Q factor (~ 38,500) in a 3D PhC nanocavity and lasing from the cavity have been achieved.
+We have also realized single QD-3D PhC nanocavity coupled system.